 Business administration professionals work to ensure that businesses and organizations are run effectively, efficiently and profitably.
 This is a balancing act that requires knowledge and skills in a range of disciplines.

 Working in business administration requires quantitative skills and "soft skills" such as communicating ideas, influencing others, giving feedback and making effective and informative presentations.
-Business professionals generally need at least a basic understanding of accounting, finance, marketing, human resources, and information technology, and often specialize in a practice area.
+Business professionals generally need at least a basic understanding of accounting, finance, marketing, human resources and information technology, and they often specialize in a practice area.

 People who are successful in business must also be clear and effective communicators.
 Business administration very frequently calls for working in teams and on collaborative projects.
 Handling the workload is only part of the challenge: being a team member your peers and supervisors can count on is a crucial part of business success.